Illia-Skladnik/User-Operations-Server/README.md

 # User Operations Server
 Hi!
 This task is written in TS.
-JS files are compiled automatically.
+JS files have been compiled automatically.
 To run code please, use next commands:
 • npm i
 • cd src